samsquire/ideas4/README.md

 # 34. Graph to query generation and sort

-Render a data structure as a graph and allow selections of different objects and fields and references/pointers.
+Render a data structure as a visual graph and allow selections of different objects and fields and references/pointers.

 Work out the rule that caused everything to be selected based on user input such as an if statement like as a debugger condition or relation or mapping, then generate a query that matches that part of the data structure.

+For example if I have a complicated hierarchy of objects, I can select subitems of collections but retain references to the path that I used to get those items

+Rather than writing the code that iterates and gathers the requested objects in the object graph, I can simply select what I want to get access to.

 Allow highlighted items to be sorted overall or independently.

-For example if I have a complicated hierarchy of objects, I can select subitems of collections but retain references to the path that I used to get those items

 # 35. Nearest operator